-FLORISSANT, Mo. — A third woman has come forward, claiming a former Florissant police officer harassed her by pulling her four times in the same month and taking her cell phone back to his patrol car.
+FLORISSANT, Mo. — A third woman has come forward, claiming a former Florissant police officer harassed her by pulling her over four times in the same month and taking her cell phone back to his patrol car.

 The new allegation comes as two women have already filed lawsuits, alleging the same officer copied intimate photos from their phones during traffic stops.